RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

 5. On your laptop start your VSCode application.

-   Note, images below show VSCode application for MacOS, the Windows version may look slightly different but the concept is the same.
+   Note, images below show VSCode application for macOS, the Windows version may look slightly different but the concept is the same.

    | 5.1 Click on the *open remote window* icon and choose